solana-labs/solana/rfcs/0003-storage.md

 2. A replicator obtains the PoH hash corresponding to the last key rotation along with its entry\_height.
 3. The replicator signs the PoH hash with its keypair.
-That signature is the seed used to pick the block to replicate and also the encryption key.
-The replicator mods the signature with the entry\_height to get which block to replicate.
+That signature is the seed used to pick the segment to replicate and also the encryption key.
+The replicator mods the signature with the entry\_height to get which segment to replicate.
 4. The replicator retrives the ledger by asking peer validators and replicators.
 See 6.5.
-5. The replicator then encrypts that block with the key with chacha algorithm in CBC mode with NUM\_CHACHA\_ROUNDS of encryption.
+5. The replicator then encrypts that segment with the key with chacha algorithm in CBC mode with NUM\_CHACHA\_ROUNDS of encryption.
 6. The replicator initializes a chacha rng with the signature from step 2 as the seed.
-7. The replicator generates NUM\_STORAGE\_SAMPLES samples in the range of the entry size and samples the encrypted block with sha256 for 32-bytes at each offset value.
-Sampling the state should be faster than generating the encrypted block.
+7. The replicator generates NUM\_STORAGE\_SAMPLES samples in the range of the entry size and samples the encrypted segment with sha256 for 32-bytes at each offset value.
+Sampling the state should be faster than generating the encrypted segment.
 8. The replicator sends a PoRep proof transaction which contains its sha state at the end of the sampling operation, its seed and the samples it used to the current leader and it is put onto the ledger.